jsafrane/scratch/csi-inline-volumes.md

 * Since in-line volume in a pod can refer to a secret in the same namespace as the pod, **external attacher must get permissions to read any Secrets in any namespace**.

 ### Kubelet (MountDevice/SetUp/TearDown/UnmountDevice)
 In-tree CSI volume plugin calls in kubelet get universal `volume.Spec`, which contains either `v1.VolumeSource` from Pod (for in-line volumes) or `v1.PersistentVolume`.
 We need to modify CSI volume plugin to check for presence of `VolumeSource` or `PersistentVolume` and read NodeStage/NodePublish secrets from appropriate source.
-Kubelet does not need any new permissions, it already can read secrets for pods that it handles. **CSI plugin must cache these secrets in case a pod is deleted and kubelet looses access to these secrets, but still needs to unmount volumes.** CSI plugin will reuse already existing json files in `/var/lib/kubelet/` on the host to store these secrets.
+Kubelet does not need any new permissions, it already can read secrets for pods that it handles.
+These secrets are needed only for `MountDevice/SetUp` calls and don't need to be cached until `TearDown`/`

-#### Secret handling in other volume plugins
-Existing volume plugins have various approach to secrets referenced from in-line volume in pods:

-* Flex, Ceph RBD, Ceph FS: needs secrets only at `SetUp` and `MountDevice` time. `TearDown` + `UnmountDevice` does not need the secrets
-* iSCSI, (current) CSI saves secrets into JSON file in `/var/lib/kubelet/plugins/k8s.io/<plugin name>/<volume name>/*.json`.
-Each volume has its own json file.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzI0NjE0NTYzLDc3ODI4MDA2NSw4MzM3Mz
-U4MDIsNjU1NzcxODEzLC01MTY3MDY2NTBdfQ==
+eyJoaXN0b3J5IjpbLTI0NjY3NjU0LDMyNDYxNDU2Myw3NzgyOD
+AwNjUsODMzNzM1ODAyLDY1NTc3MTgxMywtNTE2NzA2NjUwXX0=

 -->